 For further information please refer to the relevant government guidelines.

-All the former UK bodies have arrangements via group companies to issue Atex certification. ↩
+All the former UK Notified bodies have arrangements via group companies within the EU to issue Atex certification. ↩